grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

 You can disable this default role assignment by setting `role_attribute_strict = true`.
 This setting denies user access if no role or an invalid role is returned.

-Read about how to [add custom claims](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/main/#add-a-custom-claim-to-a-token) to the user info in Okta.
-Also, check Generic OAuth page for [JMESPath examples]({{< relref "../generic-oauth/index.md#role-mapping-examples" >}}).
+To learn about adding custom claims to the user info in Okta, refer to [add custom claims](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/main/#add-a-custom-claim-to-a-token).
+Refer to the generic OAuth page for [JMESPath examples]({{< relref "../generic-oauth/index.md#role-mapping-examples" >}}).

 ### Configure team synchronization (Enterprise only)